-2.5.1 To mount the Basic cable support
+2.5.2 To mount the Basic cable support

-The Basic cable support is available from Cobham SATCOM as "Accessories kit F/ Terminal".
+The Basic cable support comes with the terminal as part of the delivery.
 For details, contact your distributor.

 When mounted on the terminal the Basic cable support offers a number of holders to which you can secure the cables from the terminal, using cable strips.